Abdu1mannan/UrbanKartAnalytitcs-PowerBi-Dashboard/README.md

 UrbanKartAnalytitcs-PowerBi-Dashboard
+The business required a centralized reporting solution to monitor performance, identify profitability gaps, and evaluate marketing effectiveness using historical transactional and campaign data.

-This project Transforms the raw data into actionable insights using SQL and Power BI.
+This Analysis Transforms the raw data into actionable insights  using SQL and Power BI.

 The dashboard is designed to help decision-makers quickly understand performance, identify inefficiencies, and evaluate growth opportunities across sales, products, customers, and marketing campaigns.